Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

 8 Building with different libraries
   You can change the standard libraries.
 For example, to build with curl-7.39.0
   1) set _CURL_=curl-7.39.0
-  2) put curl-7.39.0.tar.gz into your build directory
+  2) put (read-only) curl-7.39.0.tar.gz in your build directory

   To change the version of openssl:
   1) set _OPENSSL_=openssl-1.0.1j